Marketing Strategy

 • Client Acquisition Cost (CAC): The CAC metric measures the average amount of money it takes to acquire a new client, factoring in all related marketing and sales costs.
 Understanding your CAC is essential for assessing the efficiency of your customer acquisition strategies and optimizing your marketing budget.
 This metric is closely tied to Customer Lifetime Value (CLV) and can help you determine the long-term profitability of acquiring new customers.

+A KPI dashboard brings your chosen metrics to life by displaying data in a way that’s both customizable and easy to understand.
 Examples of Key Performance Indicator dashboards in action showcase the power of data visualization in tracking and evaluating marketing performance.
 Let's look at some real-world examples to demonstrate how KPI dashboards can drive marketing ROI and inform strategic decision-making for businesses:

 • Subscription Model Dashboard: This dashboard emphasizes indicators concerning subscription-based businesses, including monthly and yearly income and churn rate, to offer insights into client retention and revenue production.